aditidey-gif/AD-Daily-Kanban/DOCS_STORE.md

   ii) It tells updateTaskStatus: "Hey, Task #123 is now in 'Done'."

   iii) This function updates the "Brain" (Store) so the data matches what you see on the screen.

+**6. deleteTask(id)**

+  **Definition:** The "Janitor" function that permanently removes a task from the database.

+  **Step-by-Step Logic:**

+    **State Retrieval:** It pulls the current master list of tasks from localStorage.

+    **Filtering Logic:** It uses the .filter() method to create a brand-new array.
+It iterates through every task and only "keeps" the ones that do not match the provided id.
+Essentially, it drops the unwanted task from the collection.

+    **ID Normalization:** It wraps the id in Number() to ensure that even if the ID comes from the HTML as a string, it matches the numeric ID stored in the database.

+    **Persistence:** It calls saveTasks() with the new, shorter list, effectively erasing the specific task from the browser's memory.